High-Strength Steel Welding: 7 Rules for Safer Welds

 I explore how mild and high-strength steel weld differently, and one key choice could make or break your next joint.

-Mild steel welds easily because you’re working with low carbon content, good ductility, and forgiving heat response.
+Mild steel gives you a wider welding window because it has low carbon content, good ductility, and a forgiving heat response.
 You can usually weld it without preheating, using common fillers like ER70S-6 or E7018.
-High-strength steel is tougher: you need low-hydrogen consumables, tighter heat input control, and often preheating to slow cooling and prevent hydrogen cracking.
-Its heat-affected zone is more sensitive, so inspection and procedure control matter if you want reliable joints and better results.
+High-strength steel needs more control.
+You often need low-hydrogen consumables, tighter heat input, and sometimes preheating to slow cooling and reduce hydrogen cracking.
+Its heat-affected zone is more sensitive, so inspection and procedure control matter when you want strong, reliable joints.

 What Makes Mild and High-Strength Steel Different?